Cellivar/ford-c-max/systems/modules/IPC.md

 | Location            | Above steering wheel |       |
 | Bus                 | MS-CAN, I-CAN        |       |

+⚠️⚠️⚠️ DO NOT ATTEMPT TO UPDATE FIRMWARE WHILE INSTALLED IN THE VEHICLE ⚠️⚠️⚠️

+For reasons that are not well understood [FORScan cannot reliably update the firmware of C-Max IPCs](https://forscan.org/forum/viewtopic.php?p=70432&sid=8a79e46f2dace6f8e82e992572df1b67#p70432) while installed in the vehicle.

+If you wish to update the firmware of a C-Max IPC you must remove it from the vehicle and flash it there.

+1. First use FORScan to create a vehicle profile for your vehicle while the IPC is installed.
+Save the profile.
+2. Remove the IPC.
+3. Wire the IPC up on a bench using the note below.
+4. Connect FORScan to the module using the saved profile, it should be able to communicate to the IPC.
+5. Proceed with the firmware update.

+Pins 12 and 13 should be 120 ohms in this configuration.

+The IPC pins can be connected:

+* Pin 21 - 12V
+* Pin 5 - Ground
+* Pin 12 - MS-CAN+ (pin 3 of the OBDII connector)
+* Pin 13 - MS-CAN- (Pin 11 of the OBDII connector)

+This issue is confirmed present on D-series and F-series parts.
+I'm not willing to test on my H-series unit.

 ## Part Number Notes

 The IPC is a sandwich of 3 different parts: